 Sometimes I tell my clients that being unhappy is a good thing because unhappiness means we are noticing the poison in our body.
 If you want to understand the effect of thoughts on your body, think of the best moment in your life and notice your physical reaction.
 The best example is thinking about sex… This is the best way to notice how thoughts effects our physical body.

-All negative thoughts effect our physical existence and this is why we must change our thoughts if we want to make any changes in our world.
-If we have positive thoughts, we nourish ourselves.
+All negative thoughts affect our physical existence.
+This is why we must change our thoughts if we want to make any changes in our world.
 If we have negative thoughts, we poison ourselves.
+If we have positive thoughts, we detoxify and nourish ourselves.

 Here are seven simple steps to detoxify you life:

 1. Treat every day as the first day of the rest of your life

 If you tell yourself “I should have done this”, “If only I had done that” and think a lot about mistakes in the past, these thoughts will hold you back and prevent you from moving forward.